johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 This process can take a few minutes as the validation dataset is quite large.

 #### Compiling for Edge TPU
 After conversion to the `.tflite` format, the `.tflite` model needs to be compiled for the Edge TPU.
 This is done by installing and running the [Edge TPU compiler](https://coral.ai/docs/edgetpu/compiler/#download), as described below.
-The Edge TPU compilation tools are already installed in the example container.
+The Edge TPU compilation tools are already installed in the example environment.

 **Installation**
 ```sh